Shuai Zhou (David) 🎧

 🤖 My Research

 I am seeking a Ph.D. position starting in Fall 2026 and plan to apply to programs in Robotics, Computer Science, Electrical Engineering, Mechanical Engineering, or Aerospace Engineering.
+Some of the above are questions I would like to explore during my PhD.

 Featured Publications